awsdocs/aws-mobile-developer-guide/doc_source/web-getting-started.rst

    .. code-block:: bash

       ?
-Where is your projects's source directory:  src
+Where is your project's source directory:  src

 #.
 Respond to further prompts with the following values.